TheSunShiningDev/dotfiles/README.md

 **HOW TO USE**
 - You can read my docs for installing some of the same plugins I use.

-The .dotfiles are just a sample of what mine look like.
-Currenly in my journey I do not feel comfortable or the need to change them drasticly.
+The .dotfiles are just a sample of what my current configurations are.
+Currenly in my journey I do not feel comfortable editing them directly or the need to change them drasticly.